 You have the right to an advance directive.
 An advance directive is a written document about your health care that is recognized under California law.
 You may sometimes hear an advance directive described as a living will or durable power of attorney.
 It includes information about how you would like health care provided or says what decisions you would like to be made, if or when you are unable to speak for yourself.

 This may include such things as the right to accept or refuse medical treatment, surgery, or make other health care choices.
 In California, an advance directive consists of two parts:

-- Your appointment of an agent (a person) making decisions about your health care; and - Your individual health care instructions.

-Your county is required to have an advance directive program in place.
-Your county is required to provide written information on the advance directive policies and explain the state law if asked for the information.
+Your appointment of an agent (a person) making decisions about your health care; and required to provide written information on the advance directive policies and explain the state law if asked for the information.
 If you would like to request the information, you should call the telephone number on the cover of this handbook for more information.